linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 6/Damodaran - Dark Side of Valuation Ch 14 Mark to Market-Valuing Financial Services Companies.md

 In asset-based valuation, we value the existing assets of a financial services firm, net out debt and other outstanding claims, and report the difference as the value of equity.
 For example, with a bank, this would require valuing the bank's loan portfolio (which would comprise its assets) and subtracting outstanding debt to estimate the value of equity.
 For an insurance company, you would value the policies that the company has in force and subtract the expected claims resulting from these policies and other debt outstanding to estimate the value of the equity in the firm.

 How would you value a bank's loan portfolio or an insurance company's policies?
 One approach would be to estimate the price at which the loan portfolio can be sold to another financial services firm, but the better approach is to value it based on the expected cash flows.
-Consider, for instance, a bank with a  $1 billion loan portfolio with a weighted average maturity of eight years, on which it earns interest income of$ 70 million.
+Consider, for instance, a bank with a  \$1 billion loan portfolio with a weighted average maturity of eight years, on which it earns interest income of\$ 70 million.
 Furthermore, assume that the default risk on the loans is such that the fair market interest rate on the loans would be 6.50%.
 This fair market rate can be estimated either by getting the loan portfolio rated by a ratings agency or by measuring the potential for default risk in the portfolio.
 The value of the loans can be estimated:

 $$
 \begin{array}{l} \text{Value of Loans} = \$ 70 \text{ million (PV of Annuity, 8 years, 6.5\%) + }\frac{\$ 1,000 \text{ million}}{1.065^8} \\ = \$ 1,030 \text {m i l l o n} \\ \end{array}